cp2k/cp2k/INSTALL.md

 Sub-points here discuss prerequisites needed to build CP2K.
 Copies of the recommended versions of 3rd party software can be downloaded from <https://www.cp2k.org/static/downloads/>.

+Generally, CP2K supports only one version for each of its dependencies.
+These are defined by the [toolchain scripts](./tools/toolchain/scripts/).
+Other versions might work too, but we don't test them.
+So, your mileage may vary.

 ### 2a.
 GNU make (required, build system)

 GNU make should be on your system (gmake or make on linux) and used for the build,